Saghen/blink.download/README.md

 # Blink Download (blink.download)

-Neovim libary for downloading pre-built binaries for rust based Neovim plugins.
+Neovim libary for downloading pre-built binaries for Rust based plugins.
 For a quick start, see the [neovim-lua-rust-template](https://github.com/Saghen/neovim-lua-rust-template).

 ## Usage